Ripley6811/FSND-P4-Conference-Organization-App/README.md

 ###Wishlist
-> "Explain how the wishlist works."
+> How the wishlist works.

 *Related endpoints:*
 - `addSessionToWishlist`